 Scaling for impact

-Each seed-bulking farm utilises 174 hectares of land to multiply cassava seeds at the 58 locations spread across a nation of more than 17 million people.
-This translates into the planting of 1,740 hectares of cassava seed farms by 2021, which would generate seeds for cultivation to produce around 43,500 tonnes of cassava root.
+The 58 cassava seed farms established in 2019 could serve as immediate seed stock to plant an additional 174 hectares of seed farms by farmers in 2020.
+This translates into the planting of 1,740 hectares of cassava seed farms by 2021, which would generate seeds for cultivation to produce around 43,500 tonnes of cassava root across a nation of more than 17 million people.

 The Seed Bulking Facility (SBF) at IITA has started the production of cassava plantlets while ZARI is interested in constructing the second CPPF in 2020 with the technical assistance of Cassava Compact.